 - All dental offices must complete a Compliance Report for Dental Discharges.

-- Dental dischargers must retain a copy of the compliance report, maintenance log, and records for a minimum of three years.
+- Dental dischargers must retain a copy of the compliance report, maintenance log, and records.

 For additional information, please email firstname.lastname@example.org.